insou22/mipsy/crates/mipsy_web/README.md

 #### WASM
 WASM is not a language, but rather a bytecode format (similar to something like Java ByteCode) that is able to be run on a WASM Virtual Machine (similar to the Java Virtual Machine!).

-Similar to how most browsers are able to run JavaSript files using a JavaScript Engine (ie v8) - most browsers (as of recently) also ship with a WASM Virtual Machine.
-WASM Execution is extremely fast as it is often pre-optimised, and not interpereted.
+Similar to how most browsers are able to run JavaScript files using a JavaScript Engine (ie v8) - most browsers (as of recently) also ship with a WASM Virtual Machine.
+WASM Execution is extremely fast as it is often pre-optimised, and not interpreted.

 Rust is able to compile to WASM, and run applications on the browser.

 #### Rust

-[Rust](https://rust-lang.org) is a programming languaged focused around three pillars: performance, reliability and productivity.
-It is fast, memory-efficient, has an extensive type system and concept of ownership, allowing us to resolve many common errors at compiletime.
+[Rust](https://rust-lang.org) is a programming language focused around three pillars: performance, reliability and productivity.
+It is fast, memory-efficient, has an extensive type system and concept of ownership, allowing us to resolve many common errors at compile time.

 We chose Rust for this problem, as it is a language that enforces aspects of safety and performance.
 Additionally, since we want to use `mipsy_lib` for the backend, having `mipsy_web` written in rust allows us to easily use it.
 Furthermore, Rust has crates that allow us to write modern frontend code (see, Yew) and then compile to WASM.

 #### Yew
-[Yew](https://yew.rs/) is a Rust framework for bulding web applications.
+[Yew](https://yew.rs/) is a Rust framework for building web applications.
 It behaves very similar to React, with functional components, lifecycle hooks and a virtual DOM.

 #### Web Workers